Anti-Oppression Education Program

 The program lead, Yahlnaaw, identifies as a Skidegate Haida, queer, transgender woman.
 Yahlnaaw is wearing her button blanket with two Ravens, a moon, and a cedar woven hat to her graduation ceremony on Lheidli T'enneh Territory.

-Equity and Human Rights (EQHR) collaborates with the entire UVic community to combat oppression.
-UVic’s Anti-oppression Education Program addresses the intersectional societal and systemic attitudes and behaviours that perpetuate oppression.
+Equity and Human Rights collaborates with the entire UVic community to combat oppression.
+EQHR’s Anti-oppression Education Program addresses the intersectional societal and systemic attitudes and behaviours that perpetuate oppression.

-Education and creating change is a shared responsibility; anti-oppression work should not be done solely by those who have encountered systemic barriers through their lifetime.
-We must commit to this work.
-UVic’s Anti-oppression Education Program calls on all UVic community members to engage in anti-oppression action-based frameworks.
+Education and creating change is a shared responsibility.
+Anti-oppression work should not be done solely by those who have been negatively impacted by systemic barriers.
+EQHR’s Anti-oppression Education Program calls on all UVic community members to engage in anti-oppression action-based frameworks to effectively change systemic attitudes and practices.
 Start now.

-If you would like to register your group or unit independently, please contact:Yahlnaaw
+If you would like to register your group or unit independently, please contact Yahlnaaw, Indigenous Rights and Anti-Racism Officer at .

 Recommended Actions